parcoil/updatectrl/docs/quickstart.md

 # Quick Start Guide

-This guide will get you up and running with Updatectl in minutes.
+This guide will get you up and running with Updatectrl in minutes.

 ## Prerequisites